Grampers-Dev/ethereum-transaction-viewer/README.md

 The primary objective of the application is to empower users to explore Ethereum transactions and monitor Ethereum's real-time price, facilitating a better understanding of the cryptocurrency ecosystem.

+## User Stories

+- **Blockchain Enthusiasts:** For blockchain enthusiasts, the Ethereum Transaction Viewer offers the ability to explore Ethereum transactions, keeping them up-to-date with the latest developments in the Ethereum network.

+- **Crypto Investors:** Individuals interested in cryptocurrency investments can use the Ethereum Transaction Viewer to monitor the real-time price of Ethereum (ETH) and analyze it in comparison to the latest block, aiding their investment decisions.

+- **Historical Data Analysts:** Users looking to understand the historical performance of Ethereum can specify a number of previous blocks to compare with the latest block.
+This feature enables them to analyze percentage differences in Ethereum price and market capitalization over time.

+- **Researchers:** Researchers investigating Ethereum's blockchain can gather valuable transaction information and insights using the Ethereum Transaction Viewer, enhancing their understanding of this blockchain technology.

+- **Educators:** Educators in the field of blockchain and cryptocurrencies can recommend the Ethereum Transaction Viewer to their students as a practical tool for exploring real-world transactions and monitoring Ethereum's price, thereby facilitating the learning process.

 ## Usage

 Upon running the script, you will be presented with the following options: